zeay/CRUDOPERATION/Readme.md

  - Else follow GUI

 Requirement and Database
- -Node.js
+ - Node.js
- -Use Plain JSON as Database
+ - Use Plain JSON as Database